kenorb/katacoda-scenarios/corda-ansible-install/step8.md

 > Corda node will now terminate.

-If you don't, you should revise your configuration.
+After successful registration with IM and running the service, the new `/opt/corda/network-parameters`{{copy}} file should be created with the node's network parameters.
+Otherwise, please revise your configuration.